 Moving people from their homes to work, shopping and leisure activities has been a source of contention for many urban areas, and building larger roads is often the best solution.
 Routing traffic to split it off at many different points has become a way to channel it through cities, so creating new roads is a stable way for construction companies to make a living.
 They often have to tear out the old roads completely, and they must begin with large aggregates at the bottom, add a good layer of silica sand, and only then can they complete the final steps of laying down pavement and markings for the new road.

 Homes and Commercial Buildings

 Older areas of many urban settings were built long before anyone conceived of the notion that the underlying ground would affect how safe a building would be in the years to come.
 Modern construction companies often hire experts to find out what the subsurface of an area is before they begin planning a project.
 They know that they must have good foundations, and they often lay down aggregates before pouring foundations.
-These are readily available through companies like Minerals Marketing that specialize in construction materials.
+These are readily available through companies like Minerals Marketing that specialize in construction materials like recycled glass.
 Once the ground is prepared, the foundations can be laid.
 Depending upon the type of buildings needed, each green space in the area will also double as a way to filter water into the ground safely to spare the city that expense.